1. Home

 NOTE: If you wish to remove an object from this view, right-click on it then select Remove from this View.

 III.
 Assigned to Me – documents or objects in this view are assigned to you either as author, reviewer or approver, responsible person or trainee.
 You also receive an email notification about the document or object that is assigned to you depending on the vault’s notification settings.
+The tab will also mark how many items are pending in your assigned to me.

 IV.
 Checked Out to Me – this view will show the documents that are currently checked out to you.
+It is very important that at the end of a workday this section is completely empty as every document checked out to you will only save changes once it is checked back into SimplerQMS.
+(Refer to Section 20)

-Section 7: Helpdesk/Support
+Section 8: Helpdesk/Support

 Within SimplerQMS you can easily access our Helpdesk and Emergency Contact options, as well as our Knowledge Base full of useful articles and Work Instructions.

-To do this, click on the Help Tab in the Right Pane.
 From here you can directly email our support mail which will redirect your inquiry into our Helpdesk Portal.
 You can also access the Portal directly and ask your questions there.

 In case of big emergencies, reach out to us via the phone number you see on the Help tab.

-Section 8: Metadata
+Section 9: Metadata Card

 Metadata is the backbone of SimplerQMS.
 All documents and objects within the system are tagged with metadata.
 This makes it easier to find the information you are looking for within the vault.
 Regardless of the way documents are saved to M-Files, you must always fill in the metadata card prior to creating / filing the document.
-What the Metadata card will look like depends on the items Class.

-1. Title – The full title of the document
+1. Title – The full title of the document.

-2. Status – this section includes creation, modification, check-out, and signature related information
+2. Status – this section includes creation, modification, check-out, and signature related information.

 3. Assignment Information – Includes the Assignment Description, which guides you through the workflow step by step.
 Also shows who the item is assigned to.

-4. Document Information – Values defined at creation used for the title and filtering
+4. Document Information – Values defined at creation used for the title and filtering.

 5. Change Control – provides details whether a document requires Change Request and Periodic Review.
 (This section is not present on all documents)

-6. Workflow Process Information – contains assigned roles for this document, due date, effective date and review and approval information
+6. Workflow Process Information – contains assigned roles for this document, due date, effective date and review and approval information.

-7. Approval and Reviewer Information – remaining and completed reviews and approvals
+7. Approval and Reviewer Information – remaining and completed reviews and approvals.

-8. Relations – relations to other items, standard chapters, parent document and template
+8. Relations – relations to other items, standard chapters, parent document and template.

-9. System Information – additional information – includes a description field for additional information and migration reference fields if you wish to refer to your paper records
+9. System Information – additional information – includes a description field for additional information and migration reference fields if you wish to refer to your paper records.

 10. Permission, Workflow & State – this area describes user access to the record, workflow applied, and the current state of the document.